waimea-ragoodwinsharp/level-2-project-chore-list/docs/evidence/sprint-1-prototype.md

 Replace this text with notes about what you did to test the UI flow and the outcome of the testing.

+**Note to self.
+Ask Mr.Copley about penpot shtuff and drawsql shtuff**

 ### Changes / Improvements

 Replace this text with notes any improvements you made as a result of the testing.